newsquid/newsquidtest/assignment1/README.md

 You are expected to create the application as a JavaScript (or any language that compiles to JavaScript) SPA using any libraries or frameworks you choose.

+You are *not* expected to do any backend work for this assignment.

-We don't expect you to implement a fully polished application no need for fancy styling, when you have the basic features, you should move on to the next assignment.
+We don't expect you to implement a fully polished application no, need for fancy styling, when you have the basic functionality, you should move on to the next assignment.

 //The Newsquid Dev Team.